ocadotechnology/cmq/docs/index.md

 profile().region().sns().list()
 ```

-You can also limit the regions to a specific list of regions using the `regions` parameter:
+You can also limit the regions to a specific list using the `regions` parameter:

 ```python
 profile().region(regions=["us-east-1", "eu-west-1"]).sns().list()